app-zap/PHPFramework/README.md

 * Support for Domain Driven Design, including Domain Model Objects, Repositories, Collections and an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) mechanism.

 The fork is not compatible to the original framework and not compatible to its own previous versions.
-After the next release (2.0) we'll switch to a more backwards compatible development.
+After the next major release (2.0) we'll switch to a more backwards compatible development.

 # Requirements